The Bretton Woods Conference Established America’s Global Economic and Financial Position

 ── 亞當·史密斯(Adam Smith)

-Two options for the Bretton Woods Conference
+The Two Proposals at the Bretton Woods Conference

 1941年8月9至12日,時任美國總統羅斯福和英國首相邱吉爾達成《大西洋憲章》。(Wikimedia Commons)